Volume and surface area inquiry

 A new line of inquiry

-The picture shows the questions and observations from a year 10 class at Haverstock School (Camden, London, UK).
-The inquiry started with a period of exploration during which students attempted to find a counter-example to the contention in the prompt.
 However, the inquiry was to follow a new pathway after a pair of students noticed that, for a cuboid with dimensions l = 5, w = 5 and h = 10, the numerical value of the volume equals that of the surface area.
-The discovery opened the way to students seeking other examples in which l = w.
-For example, when l = w = 8
+Is that the case for all cuboids with a square cross section?

 64h = 2(64 + 8h + 8h) and h = 4.

-The class then moved onto general statements of the relationship between n and h when l = w = n and further cases when l = n and w equals a multiple of n.
-Students extended the inquiry to incorporate other solids, taking a consistently algebraic approach to deduce the relationship between the dimensions when the volume equals the surface area.
+Students extended the inquiry to incorporate other solids, taking an algebraic approach to deduce the relationship between the dimensions when the volume equals the surface area.

 Classroom inquiry